DivnychAndrii/-multi_author_blog/ReadMe.md

-Second web application created by me, in help with course notes This is fully fuctional blog where multiple authors can post their content.
+Second web application created by me, in help with course notes This is fully functional blog where multiple authors can post their content.

 For this point, I was mainly focused on the server part of the app and used some ready design code from Bootstrap Technologies that were used: